Are You Sweating Your Assets?

 The idea behind the catchy slogan is to:

 1) take full stock of what your have

 3) make the most of what you already have, rather than constantly seeking out new resources or acquisitions, which can be costly and time-consuming.

 Practical Examples of Sweating Your Assets (the Pros):

-1) Sweat Your…Equipment means putting your equipment to the test by using it to its maximum capabilities (peak performance).
-For instance, achieving and maintaining peak performance of your engine (in vehicles, ships, aeroplanes, etc.) will result in many benefits such as high fuel efficiency, reduced maintenance expenses, reduce downtime and extended life.
+1) Sweating Your…Equipment means putting your equipment to the test by using it to its maximum capabilities (peak performance).
+For instance, achieving and maintaining peak performance of your engine (in vehicles, ships, aeroplanes, etc.) will result in many benefits such as high fuel efficiency, reduced maintenance expenses, reduced downtime and extended life.

-2) Sweating your…facilities: a hotel owner might invest in marketing to secure the full occupancy rate of its rooms.
+2) Sweating your…facilities: a hotel owner might invest in marketing to secure the total occupancy rate of its rooms.
 Keeping a low occupancy rate does not make sense: the owner still has fixed overhead costs.
-It is much better to fully book all rooms, and secure enough staff based on booking arrangements.
+It is much better to fully book all rooms and secure enough staff based on booking arrangements.

-3) sweating your…employees: a software development company that wants to launch a new product in a short amount of time could assign specific tasks and responsibilities to each employee based on their expertise and skillset.
+3) sweating your…employees: a software development company that wants to launch a new product quickly could assign specific tasks and responsibilities to each employee based on their expertise and skillset.
 To sweat their employees’ skills and expertise, the company could also offer incentives and rewards to motivate employees and recognise their contributions.
 By leveraging its employees’ skills and expertise, the company can develop and launch the new product within the desired timeline while providing a challenging and rewarding work environment for its employees.

 The dark side of Sweating Your Assets (the Cons)